List of GameCube games

 The GameCube is Nintendo's fourth home video game console, released during the sixth generation of video games.
 It is the successor to the Nintendo 64, and was first launched in Japan on September 14, 2001, followed by a launch in North America on November 18, 2001, and a launch in the PAL regions in May 2002.
 The successor to the GameCube is the Wii, which was first released in North America on November 19, 2006, and is backward compatible with GameCube games, memory cards, and controllers.
 Although later models would remove the controller ports and memory card slots required for backwards compatibility, they can be hardware modded back in.
-The last game officially released in PAL regions was Ratatouille, released exclusively in France on August 3, 2007 while the last game officially released overall was Madden NFL 08, released exclusively in North America in August 2007.
 There are (Note: This number is always up to date by this script.) games on this list.
 It is organized alphabetically by the games' localized English titles, or by rōmaji transliterations when exclusive to Japan.
 For a list of games that were announced or in development for the GameCube but never released, see the list of cancelled GameCube games.